 Most aged care plans are made in a hospital car park – why planning ahead paves the way for positive ageing.

-In this Q&A, we ask Dani McKenna about the importance of planning ahead for positive ageing, and why so often, people wait for a crisis to happen and put themselves in a position where they limit their choices for the right care.
+In this Interview we ask our Client Engagement Team about the importance of planning ahead for positive ageing, and why so often, people wait for a crisis to happen and put themselves in a position where they limit their choices for the right care.

 Can you share an example of what happens when people leave their healthcare plans till the last minute?

-If you are admitted to hospital but need post-hospital care, and you don’t have family around you to support you, you will end up in a nursing home.
+If you are admitted to hospital but need post-hospital care, and you don’t have family around you to support you, you may up in a nursing home or hospital while your health improves.
 This may not be forever, but you could have gone home with home care support if you had planned in advance.
 People prefer to be in the comfort of their own home and recuperate faster this way.

-For example, one of our clients told us her story of how she learned this the hard way.
+One of our clients, Alice told us her story of how she learned about home care – what she calls “the hard way”.
 She would walk past our offices daily and always tell herself that she must pop in and start enquiring about home care plans.
 However, time got away and she didn’t get around to it.
 She became very sick and after some time in hospital, she went home but struggled to care for herself, causing more problems and taking many months to recover.
-I could imagine how difficult this time must have been for her on her own.
-And it didn’t have to be this way.
+Fortunately when Alice got hoe she did call St Louis Home Care.

 Why do people not plan ahead for their aged care - how easy/difficult is the process?